pivotal/blog/content/post/totp.md

 to scan them in.
 We have been able to scan as many as 12 different QR codes in under a minute!

-We recommend adding the QR code on your terminal, not on the site's web page, to the authenticator to ensure that the URL (and secret) have been correctly copied.
+We point our authenticator app to the QR code on our terminal (not the QR code in the site's web page) to ensure that the URL (and secret) have been correctly copied.

 ## TOTP Alternatives